gongwaner/UniformPolygonTriangulation/README.md

 <br/>**Adaptivity**
 <br/>This is an adaptive triangulation algorithm that adds new vertices during triangulation.
 The algorithm doesn't have a parameter for setting the number of vertices added, but this can be somewhat controlled by setting the size of the pixel/square.
 <br/>Also the optimal triangulation can be done by using customized weight functions.
-Currently in the code I used aspect ratio as weight function(ie.the triangulation aims to triangulate with minimum aspect ratio of triangle).
+Currently, I use aspect ratio as weight function(i.e.the triangulation aims to triangulate with minimum aspect ratio of triangle).

 <br/>**Advantage**
 <br/>VTK provides various filters that enable fast and robust triangulation of polygon, such as  [vtkTriangleFilter](https://vtk.org/doc/nightly/html/classvtkTriangleFilter.html).
 However, due to the shape of polygon, it might produce silver triangles.
 By introducing new vertices, this algorithm (almost) eliminates the generation of silver triangles with relatively good performance.